trans-travel/trans-travel/us/ca.md

 constituent](https://krcrtv.com/news/local/shasta-county-office-of-education-board-member-faces-possible-censure)
-Murrieta Valley School District [approved transphobic policies](https://www.advocate.com/education/murrieta-valley-outing-transgender-students), and Chino Valley School District has approved anti-LGBT policies.
+Murrieta Valley School District [approved transphobic policies](https://www.advocate.com/education/murrieta-valley-outing-transgender-students), and Chino Valley School District has approved anti-LGBT policies (which were blocked by a court, but which was rewritten to [bypass the court order](https://edsource.org/2024/chino-valley-revamps-parental-notification-policy-lgbtq-allies-fear-legal-escalation/707444) and allow continued discrimination).
 Thus it is important to recognize that California is not unified and does not have a single view of trans people.

 In addition, beyond political events and education, other violence has occurred in California, sometimes not being restricted to the queer